In today’s post, I’m going to be talking to you a little bit about client reviews, how to ask for them and how to manage them.

 They’ve either forgotten about it, or you’ve made it super difficult for them to leave your review.
 So don’t be afraid to follow up.
-You can do it through through email or by phone, I would suggest using email as people don’t like to be bugged at home on the phone.
+You can do it through email or by phone, although I would suggest sending an email as people don’t like to be bugged at home on the phone.

 As an example of this, you could send them something along the lines of:

 “Hey, we really enjoyed working with you on X. Just wondering if you wouldn’t mind telling us about your experience with us.
 Let us know honestly how it was to work with us.”

 And then follow that up with three or four specific questions about the service or product that you provided to your customer in the same email.

 If you’re a landscaper, an example of this could be:

 “Hey Paul, we really enjoyed working on your lawn revitalization project!
 Would you mind leaving us an honest review or telling us what it was like working with us?
 Were the cedar trees the size you hope they would be?
 Did the grass look greener after we weeded and aerated?
 Did our project manager pop by to explain everything that was on the invoice and show you the work that was done?
 How did your lawn look before and after?”

 Ask them specific questions around what you think other potential customers would be interested in reading in order to help make the decision to do business with you.